Proofreading Resources: Style Guides

 In-House Style Guides and Sheets

 Finally, we have in-house style guides and sheets.
-These are used within a specific organisation, such as a university, business, or publication.
-They are often available on the relevant organisation’s website, so make sure to check if your client does not provide one.
+These are used within a specific organization, such as a university, business, or publication.
+They are often available on the relevant organization’s website, so make sure to check if your client does not provide one.

 You may even need to create your own style sheet if you’re working on a larger project or with the same client repeatedly and need to ensure consistency.
 But we’ll look at how to design a style sheet another day.
 For now, remember to either:

-2. If the client is writing for a specific organisation, look online to see if a style sheet is available (e.g. if editing a journal article, you can check the publisher’s website).
+- If the client is writing for a specific organization, look online to see if a style sheet is available (e.g., if editing a journal article, you can check the publisher’s website).

 Of course, if you don’t have a style guide available, it helps to have a grounding in various writing styles, as well as spelling, grammar, and punctuation.
 And those are exactly what Knowadays teaches!